 - args the arguments that should be used for parsing.
 If not provided, sys.argv[1:] is used. - prog_name the program name that should be used.
 By default the program name is constructed by taking the file name from sys.argv[0]. - complete_var the environment variable that controls the bash completion support.
+The default is "prog_name>COMPLETE" with prog name in uppercase. - standalone_mode the default behavior is to invoke the script in standalone mode.
+Click will then handle exceptions and convert them into error messages and the function will never return but shut down the interpreter.
+If this is set to False they will be propagated to the caller and the return value of this function is the return value of invoke().

-The default is "<prog_name>COMPLETE" with prog name in uppercase. - extra extra keyword arguments are forwarded to the context constructor.
+• extra - extra keyword arguments are forwarded to the context constructor.
 See Context for more information.